 Michael Retsky, PhD., Board Member

 Known for innovative research in the field of breast cancer, Dr. Retsky was Lecturer in Surgery at Harvard Medical School on Judah Folkman's staff for 12 years, until Dr. Folkman’s untimely death in 2008.
 Dr. Retsky is currently a Visiting Scientist at Harvard School of Public Health.
 His research field is computer simulation of cancer and angiogenesis.
 Dr. Retsky is an 18-year survivor of stage III colon cancer, and he designed his own long-term, low-dose chemotherapy regimen, now known as metronomic chemotherapy.
+In 2013, Dr. Retsky authored a study on reduction of breast cancer relapses in the peer-reviewed medical journal Current Medicinal Chemistry.
 He received a PhD in physics from the University of Chicago.

 Jerry L. Tolk, Board Member

-Mr. Tolk is a Senior Vice President and Regional Practice Leader for Edelman, the world’s largest health communications agency.
-In this role, Jerry works with a diverse cadre of healthcare, non-profit and NGO organizations across a broad range of marketing initiatives to motivate behavioral change and build engaged communities among patient, partner and clinical stakeholder groups.
+Jerry Tolk is a partner and the general manager of the FleishmanHillard Atlanta office.
+He brings extensive expertise in healthcare communications strategy and delivery.
+In addition to his healthcare and science background, Jerry advises clients as they transform business strategies during mergers, acquisitions, divestures and joint ventures.
 During his extensive career in health, first in the US Army, and later in a series of increasingly senior positions at the world’s leading PR and marketing agencies, Mr. Tolk has focused on creating novel health solutions through partnerships between organizations with mutual social and business interests.
 Mr. Tolk received his medical training at the US Army Medical College and studied graduate-level public relations strategy at NYU.
-When not traveling to speak of the AMA, PRSA and the request of healthcare organizations on topics of health engagement and strategic philanthropy, Mr. Tolk competes in triathlons to raise awareness and funding for disease research and patient programs.
+When not traveling to speak at the request of industry and non-profit organizations on topics of audience engagement, new communications platforms and strategic philanthropy, Mr. Tolk competes in triathlons and a variety of sporting events to raise awareness and funding for disease research and patient programs.

 Carmen Marc Valvo, Board Member